Roms1383/robust-database/README.md

 ## Postman

 You can also :
-1.  seed database and run the server :
+1.  seed database, auto-generate `postman.json` and run the server :
     ```shell
     yarn serve
     ```
-2.  import `postman.json` into [Postman](https://www.getpostman.com)
+2.  import freshly generated `postman.json` into [Postman](https://www.getpostman.com)
 3.  quickly test the endpoints yourself

 ---